 Having seen the mugshot, I feel confident saying she is from a different Harris family.Driving a Cadillac Escalade.
 I didn't know that the Harris family brought in that much money for selling crappy QC-style pizza.

-Watch now: Court documents identify man killed, two men injured on I-74 bridge walkway.
+Court documents identify man killed, two men injured on I-74 bridge walkway.
 SUV driver faces 10 chargesAuthorities on Monday released the name of a Moline man they say was killed after being struck by a SUV on the Interstate 74 bridge pedestrian path early Sunday.qctimes.com